5 Challenges for Growing ALSPs

 Excerpt: "[QuisLex CEO Ram Vasudevan] noted that ALSPs have not pursued law firm business 'as aggressively as we should be' and are instead limiting their focus to the legal ops community."

 Initial thoughts: Bad blood between law firms and ALSPs is incredibly short-sighted.
 Finding lit support teams, paralegals, and attorneys that are receptive to a partnership should be a massive priority for any ALSP serious about growth.
-Law firms have the work ALSPs want, and ALSPs have operationalized efficiencies at lower price points that in-house counsel wants.
+Law Firms have the work ALSPs want, and ALSPs have operationalized efficiencies at lower price points that in-house counsel wants.
 Proteus co-founder (and practicing litigator) Jon Mattingly once noted "we're not trying to replace anybody.
 We're coming in and being a part of the discovery team.
 Ultimately, although our part is handling and understanding very complex issues....we're a tool for the clients and the law firm that's managing the case."

 Challenge 5: Not Enough Familiar Faces